ManfredSteiner/angular2/hippo/README.md

 This project shows ...

-* how to use Angluar 2 forms
+* how to use Angluar 2 template driven forms
+* how to use Angular 2 Directives for validation of input fields
 * how to use HTML snippets with absolut path in Angular 2 and Netbeans IDE
 * how to configure Gulp.js to copy some files and folders into a public folder
 * how the styling sheets of bootstrap framework is used